Train GraphicClick on the map to explore geographics

 « Reply #15 on: July 03, 2017, 18:34:20 »

 Had a go on the new turbos today.
 Pleasantly surprised to see they were already in the new GWR (Great Western Railway) livery inside and out.
 They feel and sound very different.
 I can echo the previous comments about delays.
-While waiting for the 15.34 from Redland to TM(resolve) the arrival indicator announced the preceding service to Avonmouth/Severn Beach cancelled and the service went though Redland without stopping a few mins later.
+While waiting for the 15.34 from Redland to TM (Train Manager, or possibly Ticket Machine, depending on context) the arrival indicator announced the preceding service to Avonmouth/Severn Beach cancelled and the service went though Redland without stopping a few mins later.
 My TM service was about 5 mins late with no apparent ticket staff but 3 staff in the rear drivers compartment.

 Just one ticket seller on platform 3 at TM too.